nomemory/andreinc-site/_posts/2021-01-31-hello-world-mapneat.md

 # Moving forward

-**mapneat** already offers an extensive [documentation](https://github.com/nomemory/mapneat), and that details every supported _Operation_ (there are more!).
+**mapneat** already offers extensive [documentation](https://github.com/nomemory/mapneat), and that details every supported _Operation_ (there are more!).

-If this article was an interesting read, check also the [existing examples](https://github.com/nomemory/mapneat-examples).
+If this article was an interesting read, also check the [existing examples](https://github.com/nomemory/mapneat-examples).